 Run through our handy check list and make sure you've done all you can to get your static caravan ready for the winter.

-Shut off the water supply at the stop cock.
-If there's no drain down pipe tap you should disconnect the pipe above the stop cock so that water in the pipes is free to drain down.
+First, shut off the water supply at the stop cock.
+If there's no drain down tap you should disconnect the pipe above the stop cock so that water in the pipes is free to drain down.

-Find any drain down taps under the caravan and open them.
+If there are any drain down taps, find them under the caravan and open them.
 These are generally under the kitchen and bathroom areas but your caravan handbook should provide the location.

 Once the water has finished flowing, put the plugs in all sinks and shower trays to prevent any wildlife from setting up home for the winter.